 The truth is, people need help making changes.
 If your motive is pure, as a sales rep, your recommendation to your customer is in their best interest.
 The change you are asking them to make is in their best interest.
 Your solution is good for their business.
 They just might need help making that shift.

 The goal is to connect to emotion, because that ultimately drives the decision.

 Word Pictures are basically a fancy term for analogies.
-Word Pictures comes in handy especially when you’re selling complex solutions.
+Word Pictures come in handy especially when you’re selling complex solutions.
 When your customer doesn’t quite understand a complicated solution, word pictures can help simplify and clarify your message.

 They (whoever “they” is) do say that a picture is worth a thousand words.
 A mental image can be a powerful tool to help explain your solution.
 It evokes more emotion than a bunch of numbers and statistics.

 Tom Stanfill, CEO of ASLAN, often refers to this example when teaching the concept of Word Pictures:

 “I was talking to a participant in one of my workshops when he pulled out a vapor cigarette.
 To strike up a conversation, I said, ‘So what’s up with vaping?
 Is it the same as smoking a cig?’
 (As if I just smoked a pack of cigarettes with a few European hipsters wearing skinny jeans).

 He explained it to me instantly and brilliantly: “You ever tried turkey bacon?”